Photo credit: Naomi Blinick, Minnesota Aquatic Invasive Species Research Center

 In collaboration with the Minnesota Aquatic Invasive Species Research Center, the Minnesota Supercomputing Institute, and other scientists, the UMGC used a combination of short-read sequencing, long-read sequencing and Hi-C scaffolding to generate a chromosome-scale assembly of the highly repetitive zebra mussel genome, the highest-quality molluscan assembly to date.
 The genome will provide biological insights on the invasive success of this species.
 Read more about the assembly and media coverage.

-The UMGC employs so-called “Funded Services” scientists who are contracted out to work with UMN PIs on their complex genetics and genomics research projects, within our labs.
+The UMGC employs so-called “Collaborative Projects Group” scientists who are contracted out to work with UMN PIs on their complex genetics and genomics research projects, within our labs.
 The team is comprised of PhD-level scientists with backgrounds spanning microbiology, cancer and plant biology, genotyping, next-generation sequencing, and epigenetics.
-Find out if funded services could be your research solution.
+Find out if Collaborative Projects Group could be your research solution.

 DIY Genomics | Directly sequence DNA or RNA in real-time on your timeline